Are you launching a new site and looking for the best WordPress hosting company?

 SiteGround is another wildly popular WordPress web hosting provider that’s got sky-high ratings from users.
 Plus, it’s also recommended officially by WordPress.org, which is a big deal.

 And it provides unique in-house WordPress speed and security solutions to make your site as fast and secure as possible.
-These include malware protection, a web application firewall (WAF), and more custom security features.
+These include malware protection, a web application firewall (WAF), and more custom security features, which makes it an attractive choice for WordPress users.

 Also, SiteGround offers location-specific hosting with 3 different data centers in the USA, Europe, and Asia so you can choose the one closest to you and make sure your site is lightning-fast.
 Additionally, it offers free site migration, WordPress daily backups, daily caching, plus unlimited databases and unlimited email accounts.